anlthms/neon-old/CONTRIBUTING.rst

     git commit -m "Added new awesome functionality.
 Closes MYL-20" git push origin my_new_feature_branch

-7. Create a new merge request to get your feature branch merged into master for others to use.
-You may want to assign the request to someone else for a code review.
+8. Create a new merge request to get your feature branch merged into master for others to use.
+You'll first need to ensure your feature branch contains the latest changes from master.
+Furthermore, you may want to assign the request to someone else for a code review.
 You should also ensure all your tests pass when run on the continuous integration server:

 .. code-block:: bash